-Exhibitor terms and conditions
+Exhibitor Terms and Conditions

 An Exhibitors Guide is provided to each exhibitor which contains detailed information on contractors, scheduled arrival and departure times, and all other operational information related to the exhibition.
 It is the responsibility of the exhibitor to make their own arrangements for the provision of the additional services detailed in the guide, if required.
-This guide is in the form of an email from Event Coordinator, Susie van der Post.
+This guide is shared in the form of an email from Event Coordinator, Susie van der Post.

 Stands must be staffed at all times throughout the opening hours of the exhibition.